 A serious incident will not happen at our convenience nor will it often allow for a relaxed schedule.
 Once the staff is in panic mode at 3 a.m., there’s no time to check if the contact list has the old CIO’s phone number or to print out the latest instructions for responding to a company-wide ransomware attack.

 We need to regularly update our documentation on a quarterly, annual, or event-driven schedule.
 Then we must effectively circulate the incident response documents.
 The circulation can be through a shared file server, but we should probably also use email and printed versions, so key information will remain available for a wide variety of emergencies.

-Tips for Effective Incident Response Preparation
+What are Tips for Effective Incident Response Preparation?

 The basics alone can create adequacy, but to be truly effective, incident response should:

 - Incorporate stakeholder feedback

 - Be in-line with insurance policies